larry-lw-chan/larry-lw-chan/README.md

 # Hi, I'm Larry - Creator of GoTi 👋🏾 👩🏾‍💻

 I'm a full stack web engineer based in Atlanta.
-Currently, I am working on an open source social networking app that targeted to be performant, minimal, and easy to host.
+Currently, I am working on GoTi, an open source social networking app that targeted to be performant, minimal, and easy to host.

 The tech stack I use include:
 React, Astro (Jamstack), Typescript, Python, Go, and C#.